kosua20/herebedragons/pico8/README.md

 ![](images/pico8-1.png)

 This version is implemented on the PICO-8 virtual console ([official page](https://www.lexaloffle.com/pico-8.php)).
 It provides a development environment based on LUA, with additional functions to draw to the 128x128 screen.
-Each program is stored in a 32KB virtual cartridge.
+Each program is stored in a 32KB virtual cartridge (this one is available [here](https://www.lexaloffle.com/bbs/?tid=30316)).

 ![](output/herebedragons.p8.png)